 2) It should be capable of distinguishing the goods or services of one undertaking from those of others.

 3) It should be used or proposed to be used the mark in relation to goods or services for the purpose of indicating or so as to indicate a connection in the course of trade between the goods or services and some person have the right to use the mark with or without the identity of that person.

 The Registered Proprietor of a trademark can create establish and protect the goodwill of his products or services, he can stop other traders from unlawfully using his trademark, sue for damages, and secure destruction of infringing goods and or labels.

 The Government earns revenue as a fee for registration and protection of registration of trademarks.

 The Legal professionals render services to the entrepreneurs regarding selection registration and protection of trademarks and get remunerations for the same.
 The Purchaser and ultimately Consumers of goods and services get options to choose the best.

-After the application is registered with the government, a TM number is assigned by trademark department within 1-2 days of submission of application.
+After the application is registered with the government, a TM number is assigned by the trademark department within 1-2 days of submission of the application.
 After this, you can use TM with your brand.